yashkhan42/ButcherChat/README.md

 ## Usage

 1. Sign up or log in with your email and password.
-2. Create or join an existing chat room.
+2. Start conversations with existing users
 3. Start chatting with other users in real time!

 ## Contributing